PINTO0309/onnx2tf/docs/fb_refactor7_improvements.md

 The broader `flatbuffer_direct` refactor remains active.
-The next characterized unit should audit the fallback Concat-axis repair and its guarded reconciliation.
+The next characterized unit should audit the fallback Concat-axis repair and its guarded reconciliation, followed by the stale binary-layout repair.
 Any new mutation evidence must preserve the recursive fallback boundary, current pass order, TensorFlow-free boundary, dependency set, and sequential validation policy.